chew-z/BluOS-plugin/README.md

 ## What is does?

-First it check if you are on the same network as your BlueOS device.
+First plugin checks if you are on the same network as your BlueOS device.
 If your device is reachable plugin displays a state of your player (playing, paused, stoped) and what it is playing (radio, tracks).

 You can toggle play/pause.
 You can also see a list of your presets in dropdown menu and start one by clicking on it.
 If Option key (⌥) is pressed it will reveal current stream quality.